anhtudo1209/Code-Battle-Arena/backend/exercises/032-armstrong-numbers-in-range/problem.md

 # Armstrong Numbers in Range

 Input two integers L and R. Print all Armstrong numbers in this range.
-(An Armstrong number is one where the sum of its digits raised to the power of the number of digits equals the number itself.)
+(An Armstrong number is one where the sum of its digits raised to the power of the number of digits equals the number itself).
+If there is no number, print "-1"

 ## Input